How to Optimise Your Facebook Page for Google

 5 Steps to Optimise Your Facebook Page for Search

-Like pages relevant to your business and engage authentically.
-The more connected your page is to legitimate, relevant pages, the more authority it gains.
+Like and engage with pages relevant to your industry and location.
+Join local Melbourne business groups.
+Share and comment on content from complementary businesses.
+The more connected your page is to legitimate, relevant pages, the more authority it accumulates — both within Facebook's algorithm and Google's.

 NAP Consistency Is Critical